 Isaac Pastor-Chermak leads a diverse and active musical life at home in Northern California and around the United States.
 A quintessential 21st-century artist, he engages deeply as a cellist, teacher, conductor, and administrator, motivated by an abiding love of sharing great music with friends and collaborators.

 Though he is active in nearly every facet of today’s classical music profession, Mr. Pastor-Chermak is a career orchestral player.
-In any given weekend of the season, he can be found performing as Principal Cellist of the Waterloo-Cedar Falls Symphony; Associate Principal Cellist of the Stockton Symphony; or a member of the Monterey Symphony, Santa Cruz Symphony, Santa Barbara Symphony, and Dayton Philharmonic.
+In any given weekend of the season, he can be found performing as Principal Cellist of the Waterloo-Cedar Falls Symphony; Associate Principal Cellist of the Stockton Symphony; Assistant Principal Cellist of Opera San Jose and Fresno Philharmonic; and a member of the Berkeley Symphony, Monterey Symphony, Santa Cruz Symphony, Santa Barbara Symphony, and Dayton Philharmonic.
 Mr. Pastor-Chermak fills his summers with creative teaching and chamber music projects.
 In addition, he is Assistant Principal Cellist at the Eisenstadt Classical Music Festival in Austria, and Co-Principal Cellist of the Lake Tahoe Music Festival.
 In past seasons, he has enjoyed time as Principal Cellist of Portland Opera, as well as membership in the West Virginia Symphony and Walla Walla Symphony.

-Mr. Pastor-Chermak also maintains a wide range of chamber music commitments—both standing ensembles and ad-hoc projects with favorite colleagues.
-He is the cellist of Black Cedar Trio, a flute-cello-guitar ensemble with a wide range of classical, folk, contemporary, and commissioned repertoire.
-Black Cedar is proudly the only ensemble of this instrumentation in the United States.
+Mr. Pastor-Chermak also maintains a wide range of chamber music commitments — both standing ensembles and ad-hoc projects with favorite colleagues.
+He is the cellist of Black Cedar Trio, the only flute-cello-guitar ensemble in the United States.
 Mr. Pastor-Chermak frequently partners with pianists Miles Graber and Alison Lee in sonata programs.
 To him, the cello-piano sonata is the most challenging genre of classical music, requiring a soloist’s virtuosity and a sensitive ear for accompaniment, often simultaneously, and he relishes the opportunity to tackle ambitious programs with Mr. Graber and Ms. Lee a few times a year.
-With Ms. Lee and violinist Nicole Oswald, Mr. Pastor-Chermak is one-third of Ensemble 1828.
+With Ms. Lee and violinist Nicole Oswald, Mr. Pastor-Chermak is one-third of Ensemble 1828, a dynamic new piano trio based in the San Francisco Bay Area.

 Active as a teacher as well, Mr. Pastor-Chermak mentors a small-but-mighty studio of talented young cellists age 8-18.
 His cello students regularly take top prizes in regional competitions, and alumni of his studio study at the finest music schools and conservatories in the country.
 In 2015, he founded Solano Youth Chamber Orchestra, a dynamic and versatile group of 25 high-school string players, and served as its Music Director and Conductor for five seasons.
 Mr. Pastor-Chermak was for many years a chamber music coach in the Berkeley, CA public schools.
 This formative experience shaped his teaching philosophy of joyful community-building through top-notch music-making, and introduced him to some of his best friends.